johnmathews/johnmathews.is/data/blog with uncategorized tags/title-someone-elses-guiding-principles-after-20-years-of-programming.md

 slug: title-someone-elses-guiding-principles-after-20-years-of-programming
 date: "2022-03-22 13:14:35"
 category: Technical/Developer Tools
-tags: ["advice", ""]
+tags: ["advice"]
 ---

 This is a copy of a great article on [medium](https://alexewerlof.medium.com/my-guiding-principles-after-20-years-of-programming-a087dc55596c) by Alex Ewerloef.

-I've copied it here because an article on Medium could disappear at any moment, and its too good to lose.
+I've copied it here because an article on Medium could disappear at any moment, and its too good to lose:

-<br></br>

----

-<br></br>

-I’ve been programming since 1999 and this year I’ve officially coded for 20+ years.
+I've been programming since 1999 and this year I've officially coded for 20+ years.
 I started with Basic but soon jumped into Pascal and C and then learned object oriented programming (OOP) with Delphi and C++.
 In 2006 I started with Java and in 2011 I started with JavaScript.
-I’ve worked with a wide range of businesses from robotics, fin tech, med tech to media and telecom.
-Sometimes I had a different hat as a researcher, CTO, TPM (technical product manager), teacher, system architect or TL (technical leader) but I’ve always been coding.
+I've worked with a wide range of businesses from robotics, fin tech, med tech to media and telecom.
+Sometimes I had a different hat as a researcher, CTO, TPM (technical product manager), teacher, system architect or TL (technical leader) but I've always been coding.
-I’ve worked on some products that served millions of people, and some that failed before being released.
+I've worked on some products that served millions of people, and some that failed before being released.
 I worked as a consultant and I even had my own startup.
 I have spent lots of time on open source projects, closed source projects and internally open source projects (proprietary code that is developed by a community inside the company).
-I’ve worked with tiny microcontrollers all the way to mobile and desktop apps to cloud servers and lately serverless.
+I've worked with tiny microcontrollers all the way to mobile and desktop apps to cloud servers and lately serverless.

 For my 20 years programming anniversary, I tried to list the top principles that